The Carnot Bound: Limits and Possibilities for Bandwidth-Efficient Consensus: Introduction

-Carnot~1 also incorporates \emph{stable leaders}, where a single leader proposes blocks across multiple consecutive views (a \emph{superview}), to eliminate the inter-proposal gap that arises with rotating leaders.
-Additionally, we describe how \emph{optimistic proposals}, inspired by Moonshot~\cite{doidge2024moonshot}, can be used to allow the next leader to begin proposing before the current superview has concluded, further reducing latency.
+Carnot~1 also incorporates \emph{multi-view leaders}, where a single leader proposes blocks across multiple consecutive views (a \emph{superview}), to eliminate the inter-proposal gap that arises with rotating leaders.

-\emph{Carnot~2: a protocol for $n \geq 3f+1$ (Appendices~\ref{2int}--\ref{anal3}).} Our second protocol operates under the standard optimal resilience assumption $n \geq 3f+1$, at the cost of requiring additional fragment dissemination when Byzantine processors interfere.
-When a processor reconstructs a payload but does not receive proof of data availability, it re-encodes the payload using a more conservative erasure code and disseminates the resulting fragments, ensuring that all correct processors can eventually reconstruct the payload as well.
-Under standard operation with correct leaders, no extra dissemination occurs.
+\emph{Carnot~2: an SMR protocol for $n \geq 3f+1$.} Our second protocol solves full SMR under the standard optimal resilience assumption $n \geq 3f+1$, at the cost of requiring additional fragment dissemination when Byzantine processors interfere.
+When a processor reconstructs a payload but receives evidence that others have not done so, it re-encodes the payload using a more conservative erasure code and disseminates the resulting fragments, ensuring that all correct processors can eventually reconstruct the payload as well.
+Under standard operation, with reliable communication and when processors act correctly, no extra dissemination occurs.
+Carnot~2 also incorporates multi-view leaders.

 Both protocols build on the Simplex consensus protocol~\cite{chan2023simplex}, a simple and efficient protocol for partial synchrony with rotating leaders and two rounds of voting per view.
-Our protocols extend Simplex with erasure coding, stable leaders, and the mechanisms described above.
-To summarise the trade-off between the two: Carnot~1 is simpler and more communication-efficient under adversarial conditions, but requires a stronger resilience assumption; Carnot~2 tolerates the optimal number of faults, but may require additional communication when Byzantine processors interfere.
-Under standard operation with correct leaders, the two protocols behave almost identically.
+Our protocols extend Simplex with erasure coding, multi-view leaders, and the mechanisms described above.
+To summarise the trade-off between the two: Carnot~1 is simpler and more communication-efficient under adversarial conditions, but requires a stronger resilience assumption and solves Extractable SMR; Carnot~2 tolerates the optimal number of faults and solves full SMR, but may require additional communication when Byzantine processors interfere.